Scots secure GB's Winter Olympics spot

 The Scots, Japan and Korea all finish on six wins and two defeats after the round robin.

-But Muirhead's European champions won on a countback of last stone draws.
+But Muirhead's European champions won on a countback of last-stone draws.

-It leaves the Korea rink led by Kim Eun-Jung facing a play-off against Japan for the second berth at the Games, which start in Beijing on 4 February.
+It leaves the Korea rink, led by Kim Eun-jung, facing a play-off against Japan for the second berth at the Games, which start in Beijing on 4 February.

 The loser will have a second chance to claim an Olympic place against Latvia after Evelina Barone's rink finished fourth.